-Significant heritage and natural resources are located within or near the corridor, including George Washington's Mount Vernon and Grist Mill, The Pride of Fairfax, Woodlawn and the Pope-Leighey House, Huntley Meadows Park, and Historic Huntley.
+Significant heritage and natural resources are located within or near the corridor, including George Washington's Mount Vernon and Grist Mill, the Gum Springs Community, the Pride of Fairfax, Woodlawn Historic Overlay District (HOD) and the Pope-Leighey House, Huntley Meadows Park, and Huntley HOD.
 These resources are important to Fairfax County and represent unique assets and opportunities in the corridor.